hlulanij/open-source-tracker/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Use Case Diagram
-Here’s a high-level overview of the interactions between the users and the system.
-This diagram models the system's main actors and their actions:

-1. Use Case Diagram (Mermaid.js)
-mermaid
-Copy
-Edit
-Build the project:

-bash
-Copy
-Edit
-cargo build --release
-Run the application:

-bash
-Copy
-Edit
-cargo run
-Available Commands:
-Add Contribution: Adds a new contribution.
-You will be prompted to input the GitHub username, repository name, and the number of commits.
-List Contributions: Displays a list of all recorded contributions.
-Exit: Exits the program.
 Technologies Used:

 Rust: The programming language used to build this CLI tool.
 Serde: For serialization and deserialization (used in saving/loading contributions).
 Contribution